plan-net/core4/docs/source/core4/frontend/widgets.rst

     </body>
     </html>

-Vuetify offers the possibility to use a different icon library than the material design we use, only the integration of the css file in the head and the "iconfont" parameter have to be changed.
-More detailed information can be found here https://vuetifyjs.com/en/customization/icons
+Vuetify offers the possibility to use a different icon libraries.
+In this example 'md' icon font is used.
+A More detailed information can be found here https://vuetifyjs.com/en/customization/icons

 Jquery/Bootstrap Materiel Design